protofire/Cardano-SmartDB/docs/usage.md

 - **HTTP Method**: `GET` (for retrieval) or `DELETE` (for deletion)
 - **Description**: Retrieves or deletes an entity using its ID.

-### POST Request Body Parameters
+### Query Optimization

-For `POST` methods, such as the `by-params` and creating new entities, the following parameters can be included in the request body in JSON format to specify the query:
+For `POST` methods, such as the `by-params` and creating new entities, the library provides several ways to optimize your queries.
+The following parameters can be included in the request body in JSON format:

 - `skip: number` – The number of records to skip before starting to return results.
 - `paramsFilter: Record<string, any>` – A set of filters applied to find entities matching the provided values.